-If you've developed a custom module, there are several ways to add an icon to its display in the Add Content panel.
+If you're a developer and have created a custom module, there are several ways to add an icon to its display in the Content panel.

-- You can re-use any icon used by a Page Builder module.
+- You can reuse any icon used by a Beaver Builder module.

 - You can add a custom icon by copying it into the module's root directory.